jakejarrett/CustomBar/README.md

 ## How to build

-Just run `qtmoc && go build` in the CustomBar directory after installing dependencies
+Just run `qtmoc && ./build` in the CustomBar directory after installing dependencies

 ## Configuration